SystemsApproach/5G/ran.rst

 Completing the picture, :numref:`Figure %s <fig-ran-controller>` shows the Near-RT RAN Controller implemented as a traditional SDN Controller hosting a set of SDN control apps.
-The Near Real-Time Controller maintains a RAN Network Information Base (R-NIB) that includes time-averaged CQI values and other per-session state (e.g., GTP tunnel IDs, QCI values for the type of traffic), while the MAC (as part of the DU) maintains the instantaneous CQI values required by the real-time
+The Near Real-Time Controller, which is sometimes referred to as a *RAN Intelligent Controller (RIC)*, maintains a *RAN Network Information Base (R-NIB)* that includes time-averaged CQI values and other per-session state (e.g., GTP tunnel IDs, QCI values for the type of traffic), while the MAC (as part of the DU) maintains the instantaneous CQI values required by the real-time